 How much should my son or daughter budget for each week?

 This varies but Leeds University Union offers guidance about the typical cost of living for students in Leeds.
-Please visit their money advice pages
+Please visit Leeds University Union money advice pages.

 Can you send me a Council Tax Exemption certificate or a Registration Confirmation Certificate for my son or daughter?